-7 Digital Safety
+8 Digital Safety

-- 7.1 The internet provides children and young people with access to a wide range of content, some of which is harmful.
-Extremists use the internet, including social media, to share their messages.
-The filtering systems used in our school block inappropriate content, including extremist content.
-The monitoring systems enable children's search activity to be checked if raising a concern.
-Should this occur, this policy and the safeguarding Policy procedures will be actioned.
-Staff are encouraged to be observant in class around children's online activity and raise any concerns to the DSP as per every day process. - 7.2 Pupils will be taught how to stay safe online, both in school and outside school.
-They will be taught to understand the risks posed by adults or young people who use the internet and social media to groom, abuse or radicalise other people, especially children, young people and vulnerable adults. - 7.3 Web filtering is active in every school which includes preventing access to the following:
+- 8.1 The internet provides children and young people with access to a wide range of content, some of which is harmful.
+There is rapid proliferation of terrorist content on multiple online services.
+Research has demonstrated that the internet has become the 'preferred' avenue for those searching for terrorist propaganda or contacts.
+In addition, the internet continues to make it simpler for individuals and groups to promote and to consume radicalising content.
+Online radicalisation has therefore become the predominant pathway for those seeking to influence children and young people.
+Previously, it had been a hybrid pathway, involving both online and offline influences; this can involve people, including a concerning number of children under the age of 18, committing offences by downloading and disseminating terrorist materials. - 8.2 The filtering systems used in our school block inappropriate content, including extremist content (see below).
+The monitoring systems enable children's search activity to be checked if a concern is raised.
+Should this occur, this policy and the Safeguarding Policy procedures will be actioned.
+Staff are encouraged to be observant in class around children's online activity and raise any concerns in relation to radicalisation to the Prevent Lead and DSP as per everyday process.8.3 Pupils will be taught how to stay safe online, both in school and outside school.
+They will be taught to understand the risks posed by adults or other young people who use the internet and social media to groom, abuse or radicalise other people, especially children, young people, and vulnerable adults.

+Web filtering is active in every school which includes preventing access to the following: